Wilbur Evans: Later life

+In the 1960s Evans taught course in light opera and musical theatre at the Academy of Vocal Arts in Philadelphia.
 Between 1967 and 1971, he served as an Army officer responsible for overseeing United Service Organizations shows in Vietnam.
 After returning to the U.S. in 1971, he was appointed head of the music and theater division at Fort Bliss, Texas, a position he held until his retirement from the Army in 1974.

 Personal life

 Evans was married four times.
 His marriage to his first wife, Florence Monroe Evans, lasted until their divorce in June 1946.
 In October 1948, he married actress Susanna Foster, with whom he had two children, Philip and Michael.
 They separated in 1955 when she left Evans, taking her children with her and got divorced in 1956, although reports in 1957 suggested she hoped to reconcile.
 By 1962, Evans was seeking custody of his two sons, then aged 9 and 11, and alleged that Foster was an unfit mother who lived in a neighbourhood which was "notoriously crime-ridden".
 His fourth wife was the former Masako Ogura, whom he married in February 1974.

-Evans died at his home in Mullica Hill, New Jersey at the age of 81 and was survived by his wife and won, Michael.
+Evans died at his home in Mullica Hill, New Jersey at the age of 81 and was survived by his wife and son, Michael.
 Other sources suggest he died at Elmer Community Hospital.